japlscript/japlscript/README.md

 ## Custom Type Mappings

-To introduce custom mappings from AppleScript classes to your own classes, you can use type mappings using the `<typemapping/>` tag in your Ant file, for example:
+To introduce custom mappings from AppleScript classes to your own classes, you can use the `<typemapping/>` tag in your Ant file, for example:

 ```xml
 <project default="generate.interfaces">